 We believe that shareholders should have voting power equal to their equity interest in the company and generally vote for proposals to lower barriers to shareholder action (e.g. limited rights to call special meetings, limited right to act by written consent).
 We will generally vote against proposals for a separate class of stock with disparate voting rights.

-A complete summary of our proxy voting policies and procedures for the Trust can be found in the most recent Statement of Additional Information for each Fund, available on the Prospectus page of this site.
+A complete summary of our proxy voting policies and procedures for the Trust can be found in the most recent Statement of Additional Information for each Fund, available on The Funds tab of this website, from the Prospectus & Reports tab.

 Shareholder Communication